by J. Cassar Scalia

 The rickshaw ambled down the first leg of Banswara’s hopping main street before turning right, taking us northward as Ghalib shouted out directions to the driver over the noisy motor.
 We kept on for a while, away from the town center, meandering around bends as the roads turned to dusty dirt lanes.
-Out here at dusk, everything seemed to have a monochromatic tinge, a night-shaded sepia of dirt road, cement-slathered houses, of dusty stray dogs and cattle aimlessly wandering about.
+Out here at dusk, everything seemed to have a monochromatic tinge, a night-shaded sepia of dirt road, cement-slathered homes, of dusty stray dogs and cattle aimlessly wandering about.

 In between intervals of shouted directions Ghalib sang.
 His neck craned outward from the cabin so that his voice spilled mostly into the oncoming wind.
 His song would pause momentarily and his head would turn back into the cabin as direction dictated.

 “What’s he singing?”
 I asked Balwinder.
 He leaned in toward Ghalib to listen closer, lingering there as his singing continued.
 After a short while Balwinder leaned back.
 “It is an Urdu song.
 He sings ‘We are leaves from the garden of Ñër, far from the garden I am, far from the garden we both are.’”